Instructions for Form 8908 (01/2023)

 Purpose of Form

-Eligible contractors use Form 8908 to claim a credit for each qualified energy efficient home sold or leased to another person during the tax year for use as a residence.
+Eligible contractors use Form 8908 to claim a credit for each qualified new energy efficient home sold or leased to another person during the tax year for use as a residence.
 The credit is based on the energy saving requirements of the home.
 The credit is part of the general business credit.

 Partnerships and S corporations must file this form to claim the credit.
 All other taxpayers aren’t required to complete or file this form if their only source for this credit is a partnership or an S corporation.
 Instead, they can report this credit directly on line 1p in Part III of Form 3800, General Business Credit.

-What Revision To Use
+Which Revision To Use

-Use the January 2023 revision of Form 8908 for tax years beginning in 2022 or later, until a later revision is issued.
+Use the December 2023 revision of Form 8908 for tax years beginning in 2023 or later, until a later revision is issued.
 Use prior revisions of the form and instructions for earlier tax years.
 All revisions are available at IRS.gov/Form8908.

 Who May Claim the Credit